tannerdolby/tannerdolby.com/src/writing/writing-safe-code-with-typescript.md

 tags:
  - typescript
  - javascript
 preview: "I've seen time and time again, developers resort to using 'foo: any = bar;' instead of defining an explicit type for the value.
-Using 'any' is not safe (at all) and that's the whole point of TypeScript, to write 'safer' code."
+Using 'any' is not safe (at all) and that's the whole point of TypeScript, to write safe code."
 ---

 {{ preview }} If your not sure what the data type will be for a value ahead of time.
-DO NOT use `any` (unless you absolutely have to), simply let TypeScript infer the values type for you through [Type Inference](https://www.typescriptlang.org/docs/handbook/type-inference.html).
+Try not to use `any` (unless you absolutely have to) as your type annotation, simply let TypeScript infer the values type for you through [Type Inference](https://www.typescriptlang.org/docs/handbook/type-inference.html).

 I answered a question on StackOverflow describing exactly why we shouldn't be using `any` when defining types and what to do instead.